Oracle ODBC driver Linux and UNIX Getting Started Guide

 • database_name is the service name associated with the database you want to access.

-7. At the prompt, type a SELECT statement to test that you can retrieve some data:
+7. At the prompt, enter a SELECT statement to test that you can retrieve some data:

 select * from dual;